shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 5646](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image32.png)

-	*By selecting these two columns, a transformation will be applied to join to the **DimProductSubcategory** table, and then include these columns.
+	>**Note**: By selecting these two columns, a transformation will be applied to join to the **DimProductSubcategory** table, and then include these columns.
 The **DimProductCategory** column is, in fact, another related table in the data source.*

 9. Uncheck the **Use Original Column Name as Prefix** checkbox.

 	![Picture 5647](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image33.png)

-	*Query column names must always be unique.
+	>**Note**: Query column names must always be unique.
 If left checked, this checkbox would prefix each column with the expanded column name (in this case **DimProductSubcategory**).
 Because it’s known that the selected column names don’t collide with column names in the **Product** query, the option is deselected.*

 10. Click **OK**.